 - Adopted a policy of transparency and developed real-time, web-based reporting systems that allow the community to monitor our performance

 Vista Gold is proud to be a responsible partner with the NT community in the protection of the water resources that are vital to the indigenous owners, local communities, agriculture and fishermen.
-We look forward to the construction of a new project at Mt Todd which will include a water treatment plant and engineered solutions to eliminate the generation of ARD in the future.
+Future construction of the Mt Todd mine will include a water treatment plant and engineered solutions to eliminate the generation of ARD.

 |Environmental Impact Statement|